d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ```

 Since we did not perform any computation yet, the gradient with regard to the bias parameter is still zero.
 Now let us assume that we have a vector distributed across multiple GPUs.
-The following `allreduce` function adds up all vectors and broadcasts the result back to all GPUs.
+The following [**`allreduce` function adds up all vectors and broadcasts the result back to all GPUs**].
 Note that for this to work we need to copy the data to the device accumulating the results.

 ```{.python .input}
 def allreduce(data):